sushnevdx/rsschool-cv/cv.md

 Essential experience on specialization has not yet been.
 I worked in small projects on a remote basis.

-## Education

-Ended Industrial and economic college of Cherkasy state technological university in city Smela (2013 – 2016).

-**Specializing**: Software development.

-Essential experience on specialization has not yet been.
-I worked in small projects on a remote basis.

 ##  Languages

 * Ukrainian — native